ystraore/Sale_Data/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn jupyter
 ```
 For version control, ensure Git is installed and clone the repository from GitHub.

-## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments
-This project was made possible through the support of peers and mentors in the data science community.
-Special thanks to the Bureau of Transportation Statistics for providing the datasets that enabled this analysis.